 (Source His Majesty’s Stationary office.)

 To give you an idea of the historical timeline, Dick Turpin had been hung in April of the year 1739.
-John Carter was just 1 year old at that time and was born here and living here in Pengersick, Along with his brothers Harry and Charles John would make the family the most notorious Smugglers in Cornwall's history and would out live nearly all of the Smugglers in the country, such as the Hawkhurst gang in Kent started in 1735 and ran by Arthur Grey (hung in 1748) and Thomas Kingsmill (Hung in 1749).
+John Carter was just 1 year old at that time and was born here and living in Pengersick.
+Along with his brothers Harry and Charles, John would make the family the most notorious Smugglers in Cornwall's history and would out live nearly all of the Smugglers in the country, such as the Hawkhurst gang in Kent started in 1735 and ran by Arthur Grey (hung in 1748) and Thomas Kingsmill (hung in 1749).

 This concludes the description of the Carter Brothers.

-Now please click here to find out more about their birthplace, its history and its place in the ancient Hamlet of Pengersick it is important to note that it is on nearly every of English map produced since the late 16th Century including continental maps.
+Now please click here to find out more about their birthplace, it's history and it's place in the ancient Hamlet of Pengersick.
+It is important to note that it is on nearly every English map produced since the late 16th Century including continental maps.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.